Antioxidant pill tested to sharpen minds in schizophrenia

 Summary

 This study is testing if a daily antioxidant supplement called MitoQ can improve thinking skills like memory and focus in people with early schizophrenia.
-Researchers will enroll 100 people, but only 50 with a specific blood marker of 'mitochondrial dysfunction' will take either MitoQ or a placebo pill for 12 weeks.
-The main goal is to see if MitoQ helps with cognitive problems that current medications don't treat.
+Researchers will enroll 100 people, but only 50 with a specific blood marker will take either MitoQ or a placebo pill for 12 weeks alongside their regular medications.
+The main goal is to see if the supplement helps with cognitive problems that currently have no effective treatment.

 Get updates